 Oatmeal is amazing for your skin, as BleakandWet mentioned above.

 I use honey and sugar to exfoliate my skin.
-Honey is very moisturizing and also helps to soften your lipsposted about 2 years ago
+Honey is very moisturizing and also helps to soften your lipsposted over 2 years ago

 I always use just plain honey, does miracles for my skin.